• Home

 The specific gravity of FibreTuff I filament is 1.05 - 1.08 g/cc.
 This filament for 3D Printing is user friendly and doesn't require extensive drying like other highly engineered Nylon resins.
 FibreTuff I has proven to be biocompatible with similar properties to Nylon 11 or 12.
 Further, printed FibreTuff has twice the strength as bio resorbables like PCL.
 The FibreTuff is anisotropic, prints are stronger in the Z direction versus X and Y.

-Filament printing with FibreTuff
+Monofilament Printing with FibreTuff

 3D printing in the Z direction is an absolute for bone like construction including radio density.
 The cortical bone will have 100% infill and cancellous bone being less with different infill patterns available through printer manufacturer.

-FibreTuff Medical Grade filament processing for 3D Printing on Ultimaker 3 and S5
+FibreTuff Medical Grade Filament processing for 3D Printing on Ultimaker 3 and S5

 FibreTuff PAPC is biocompatible and needs to be desiccant dried for 8-10 hrs. for optimum 3D printing performance.
 It can be 3D Printed with various break away materials or support structure polymers to help with the vertical printing in Z direction.
 Standard breakaway or water soluble PVA for the Ultimaker 3D Printers can be used.